cosmos/cosmos-sdk/docs/docs/basics/00-app-anatomy.md

 Note that the constructor function only creates an instance of the app, while the actual state is either carried over from the `~/.app/data` folder if the node is restarted, or generated from the genesis file if the node is started for the first time.

-See an example application constructor from `simapp`:
+See an example of application constructor from `simapp`:

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.46.0/simapp/app.go#L204-L474